arcturus-prime/resync/doc/protocol.md

 }
 ```
 #### TypeRef
 Sometimes objects need to refer to a type.
-This is done with special structure called a type references.
+This is done with special structure called a type reference.
 Here is the format for type references (`TypeRef`s), as well as a few reserved keywords.

 There are three kinds of `TypeRef`s:
 - `pointer` delineates a pointer type.
 The format is always `{ "kind": "pointer", "depth": 1, "name": "type name here" }`, where `depth` indicates the number of asterisks